bolderbrush10/SearchlightAssault/programmer-notes.md

     - There's probably a good few default ones that would suit being changed to night time and having some searchlights thrown into

-- Working sound for the spotter
+- working_sound for the spotter

 - Shadow layer cleanup:
   I think I need to go into photoshop and make it so that any pixels from the base layer